 While you can now edit and share 4K videos, iMovie lacks features found in other free apps, such as the ability to edit 360-degree video, multicam editing and motion tracking.
 You also have limited control over output settings.

-Because it's so deeply entwined with the macOS, iMovie was one of the fastest apps when it came to encoding video.
-Once that's finished, it also gives you plenty of sharing options: You can upload directly to YouTube, Facebook and Vimeo, and share any video frame as an image.
+Because it's so deeply entwined with macOS, iMovie was always one of the fastest apps when it came to encoding video.
+Once that's finished, it also gives you plenty of sharing options: you can upload directly to YouTube and Vimeo, and share any video frame as an image.
 When you couple iMovie with iMovie Theater and iCloud, you can also view your creations on any Apple device or via Apple TV.

 Our biggest issue with VideoPad was not knowing which features were disabled in the free version versus the trial and paid versions.
 We found VideoPad to be a bit slower on our transcoding tests than Hitfilm, too.
 But that may not matter for those looking for an app that they can use to quickly and easily edit video and then upload to the social media outlet of their choice.

 There's free and then there's freemium.
 Some software, like iMovie, is genuinely free.
 But just as some video-editing packages are sold in tiers — with more-expensive versions offering more and expanded features — a freemium video program may just be the lowest level of a paid version.
 Or it may be a trial version that hobbles the end product in various ways, like putting a huge watermark on your video or limiting output formats.